mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

   - `index.html`
   - `mongoinsert.html`
   - `query.html`
-4. Copy and paste the following code into it's respective files:
+4. Copy and paste the following code into its respective files:

       **docs.html**
       ```html